 Chicago, also known as the Windy City or Chi-town, received the Travellers’ Choice award from Trip Advisor.
-This city has plenty to do and is in a great location to start your North America RV trip as it gives you close access to US and Canada.
+This city has plenty to do and is in a great location to start your North America RV trip as it gives you close access to the US and Canada.
 Don’t forget to discover Chi-town before continuing on your road trip.
-These are our five favourite things to do in the Windy City:
+These are our five favorite things to do in the Windy City:

-If you arrive in a Chicago on a clear day, this should be your first experience.
+If you arrive in Chicago on a clear day, this should be your first experience.
 The tallest building in the western hemisphere offers views from the 103rd floor.
 What’s unique about this is the glass cubicles that you walk out onto and you can see the four states around Lake Michigan.
 This is a guaranteed way to conquer your fear of heights and should not be missed.

 Museum of Science and Industry

 MSI Is the biggest science museum in the western hemisphere and there is plenty to see and experience!
-One of the most favoured exhibits here is a German submarine that was captured during WW2.
+One of the most favored exhibits here is a German submarine that was captured during WW2.
 There is also a model railroad, a life-size coal mine replica, and Apollo 8.
 With over 2,000 exhibits, at least one full day is required here to do it justice.

 North Avenue Beach

 North Avenue Beach is on Lake Michigan.
 If you want a break from sight-seeing and city driving, enjoy a picnic here and people-watch until your heart’s content.
 Rent a bike to take along the riding paths, or join in a game of beach volleyball.